-The quantitative survey is conducted by distributing a survey form (questionnaires) amongst prospective environmental built professionals who may have the interest of pursuing their Master level studies in the landscape architecture program.
-150 targeted respondents were selected for staffs of private organizations and government agencies which involve directly in the similar field.
-The member of the faculty, Alumni is also amongst the most useful platform for obtaining potential participants.
+The quantitative survey is conducted by distributing a survey form (questionnaires) amongst prospective environmental built professionals, who may have an interest in pursuing their Master-level studies in the landscape architecture program.
+One hundred fifty targeted respondents were selected for staffs of private organizations and government agencies which involve directly in the similar field.
+The member of the faculty, Alumni, is also amongst the most useful platform for obtaining potential participants.
 The target group of respondents is from both government and private sectors located in Klang Valley areas such as the Public Work Department, National Landscape Department, local authorities, consulting firms, landscape contractors, developers, and Forestry Department.
 Most respondents are selected within the Klang Valley area, given the fact that the program is to be held at the Shah Alam campus.
 To facilitate respondents in making their decision, the questionnaire is divided into two types of questions; close and open-ended questions.
-The close-ended questions are provided with a list of possible answers for them to choose suitably.
-The end list is an open-ended answering scheme if the respondents decide to give their personal suggestion.
-The survey form is divided into two parts, which are the respondent's background and the subject matter.
-The respondent's background data will include their organization, their academic background, and the possibility for them to further their study.
-The following questions are only for those who have the interest in continuing their study in the landscape architecture.
-The questions proceed in finding out respondents' preference for the program structure, program module and preferably duration of the survey.
-To be competent with the globalization era, the department also seeks any possibility of proposing towards a specialized program of graduate landscape architecture.
-This area of specializations was introduced based on the tendency of present needs as well as the strength in built environment available at the faculty.
-It is aimed to train built environment professionals in practicing landscape architectural professions with the stated specialized fields as follows:
+The closeended questions are provided with a list of possible answers for them to choose suitably.
+The end list is an open-ended answering scheme if the respondents decide to give their suggestion.